 The following discussions describe several types of interviews

 Structured interview involves tight control over the format of questions and answers.
 It is like a questionnaire which is administered face to face with a respondent.
 The researcher has a predetermined list of questions.
 Each respondent is faced with identical questions.
 The choice of alternative answers is restricted to a predetermined list.

 This type of interview is rigidly standardized and formal.
 Structured interviews are often associated with social surveys where researchers are trying to collect large volumes of data from a wide range of respondents.

-- Semi-Structured Interview : In semi-structures interview, the interviewer also has a clear list of issues to be addressed and questions to be answered.
+In a semi-structured interview, the interviewer also has a clear list of issues to be addressed and questions to be answered.
 There is some flexibility in the order of the topics.
-In this type of interviewee is given chance to develop his ideas and speak more widely on the issues raised by the researcher.
+This type of interviewee is given the chance to develop his ideas and speak more widely on the issues raised by the researcher.
 The answers are open-ended and more emphasis is on the interviewee elaborating points of interest.

-- Group Interview : In case of group interview, more than one informant is involved.
+In the case of group interviews, more than one informant is involved.
 The numbers involved normally about four to six people.
 Here you may think that it is difficult to get people together to discuss matters on one occasion and how many voices can contribute to the discussion during any one interview.
-But the crucial thing to bear in mind here is that a group interview is not an opportunity for the researcher to questions to a sequence of individuals, taking turns around a table. ‘group’ is crucial here, because it tells us that those present in the interview will interact with one another and that the discussion will operate at the level of the group.
-They can present a wide range of information and varied view points.
+But the crucial thing to bear in mind here is that a group interview is not an opportunity for the researcher to questions a sequence of individuals, taking turns around a table.
+‘Group’ is crucial here, because it tells us that those present in the interview will interact with one another and that the discussion will operate at the level of the group.
+They can present a wide range of information and varied viewpoints.